-There are many companies who successfully manage their telemarketing campaigns in-house and, on the surface, this might appear a very cost effective option, with a multitude of potential benefits.
-If you have a member of staff whose time isn’t fully utilised, it presents an opportunity to use that spare capacity.
+There are many companies who successfully manage their telemarketing campaigns in-house and, on the surface, this might appear a very cost effective option that uses spare capacity.
 You could be forgiven for thinking that anyone who can communicate over the phone is capable of being a telemarketer.
-If you can pick up the phone and speak the same language, isn’t that enough?
-And surely, someone from within your organisation already familiar with your brand, values, products, propositions and customers should be better able to represent you than someone from an outside organisation ……right?
+And surely, someone from within your organisation should be better able to represent you than someone from an outside organisation ……right?
 As with most things, it isn’t quite that simple…

 1. Specialist Skills